 Floating offshore wind projects involve developing an array of offshore turbines supported on floating substructures that are moored and anchored to the seabed.
 The turbines generate electricity which is typically fed back to shore via an export cable.

 With the development of more offshore wind farms, additional investment in technology and the supply chain is allowing the cost of generating this energy to decrease rapidly.
 In the UK, offshore wind energy is now cheaper than nuclear, and nearly as cheap as gas-powered generation.
-As the market grows in Northern Ireland, it is expected that energy costs will fall significantly.
+As the market grows in Scotland, it is expected that energy costs will fall significantly.

 Floating wind turbines can be deployed in varying water depths due to the flexible design that can utilise a keel or spar arrangement depending on the water depths or sea condition requirements (OWC report 2020 commissioned by Simply Blue Group).
 There are currently several types of different floating turbine technologies.
 The floating units are secured to the seabed via a mooring arrangement connected to several anchor points.
 The mooring and anchor system is designed to resist the wave loading that the structure experiences from the surrounding environment.